ed-cybros/ed-cybros/README.md

 * Add complexity when justified

-## Learning style
+## Learning Style

+I do not learn particularly well through artificial exercises alone.
+After familiarizing myself with new concepts and working through basic exercises, I find myself most engaged in practicing them when there is something concrete and practically useful to direct them toward.
+Once such problem is found, my mind begins naturally organizing itself around solving it.

-Learn best through purposeful projects that sit just beyond my current level of understanding and require learning through **practical implementation**.
+I also enjoy tackling problems that sit just beyond my current level of understanding or skill.